Firepixel85/Firepixel85/README.md

 # 💫 About Me:
 HI! 👋 I'm Max a young developer who loves creating games.
-Currently I am the lead developer at Rosepen Studios, working on a game about the consequences of AI.
+Currently I am the lead developer at Rosepen Studios, working on SuperEgo, a game about the consequences of AI.

 ## 🌐 Socials: